Contents

 How to Purchase and Use It

-You can purchase the Venice Museum Pass or the MUVE Friend Card online.
 A .pdf of your tickets will be delivered to you digitally, and you can either print it out or keep it on your phone.
-When you visit a participating museum, have them scan the barcode listed on the ticket, and you’re good to go!

 Why choose the Venice Museum Pass?

-The Venice Museum Pass is worth it if all you want to do is visit the Musei Civici di Venezia museums.
-You have twelve world-class museums to choose from and six full months in which to see them all.
 It’s also more straightforward than the Venice Unica Pass since it doesn’t include any additional add-ons you need to worry about expiring if a specific date was selected.

 Why choose the MUVE Friend Card?

 The MUVE Friend Card is perfect if you live nearby and want the option to go back to the twelve museums within the Musei Civici di Venezia system.
-You have one year to go back to any museums as often as you’d like.

 Read More